UCLALibrary/library-website-nuxt/.github/ISSUE_TEMPLATE/page-request.md

 ## Child components

-List out any components that are used by this new component.
-For example, if you are building a grid that is made up of block components.
+List out any components that are used by this new Page.

 1. `required-component` is used for {what}